hannobraun/cnc-mill/README.md

 Examples of machines with relatively weak DC spindles:

-- **PocketNC:** Both the V2-10 and the V2-50 come with a 200W spindle[^1][^2].
+- **PocketNC**: Both the V2-10 and the V2-50 come with a 200W spindle[^1][^2].
 And yet it seems capable milling aluminium and more.
 This video is very interesting: https://youtu.be/7YfRNZbfjaY?t=326
-- **Nomad:** Only has a 70W spindle.
+- **Nomad**: Only has a 70W spindle.
 It's easy to find videos of it milling aluminium, but in the one's I've seen, either the sound is covered by a voiceover, or it sounds horribly chattery.
 So not a strong case, but interesting none the less.

 I think the PocketNC is a strong example here.
 It's obviously not capable of great speeds, and it starts chattering if the settings are too aggressive.
 But still, it seems to be capable of producing aluminium parts.